BoredKid/drawingbot/README.md

 # DrawingBot
-A bot that draw according to your instructions.
+A bot that draws according to your instructions.

 # Description